KratosMultiphysics/KratosSalomePlugin/documentation/developer_guide.md

 - study management much easier, since now there is only one study and I don't have to maintain two different versions

 ## Interaction with Salome Meshes
-Mesh idetifier of Salome is used.
+Mesh identifier of Salome is used.
 This is supposed to be unique.
 Note that the mesh names can be duplicated!

 ## Using Salome functionalities
 Useful: [PrintObjectInfo](../development/utilities.py#L16)

-## Creating the MDPA file
-An instance of [ModelPart](../plugin/model_part.py) is created, to which entities (Nodes, Elements etc) are added, e.g. using the [ConnectivitiesIO](../plugin/connectivities_io.py).
-Then [write_mdpa](../plugin/write_mdpa.py) is used to write the mdpa file.
-This workflow is very native for people familiar with Kratos.

 ## Debugging
 - Increase the logger level